neu-se/zeugma/data/README.md

 # Crossover in Parametric Fuzzing: Supplemental Materials

-Raw data and figures for the paper "Crossover in Parametric Fuzzing".
+Source code, raw data, and additional figures for the paper "Crossover in Parametric Fuzzing".

+## Zeugma Source Code

+The file `zeugma-artifact.tgz` is a gzipped TAR archive containing the source code and experiment scripts for our parametric fuzzer, Zeugma.
+See the README included in the archive for more details.

 ## Heritability Data